 And that's a little unsettling.

-I guess if they can listen to your phone calls, and they can read your email, then opening mail is not an additional big step, but it just keeps coming.
+I guess if they can listen to your phone calls and they can read your email, then opening mail is not an additional big step, but it just keeps coming.

-You know, the first photon of light and the last photon of light are all in existence as we speak.
+The first photon of light and the last photon of light are all in existence as we speak.

-With that in mind, I think at one point or another, people are going to have to address the point that you were talking about last week, and that's abortion.
+With that in mind, I think at one point or another, and people are going to have to address the point that you were talking about last week, and that's abortion.

-When a person is conceived, their death occurs at the very same time, because all points in time simultaneously exist.
+When a person is conceived, their death occurs at the very same time because all points in time simultaneously exist.

 So to me, it's not a question of when does life begin.

-The question is, when did it end?
+The question is when did it end?

-Because if a person is conceived, and their lifespan is 100 years from that point, their life and their death have both simultaneously existed.
+Because if a person is conceived and their lifespan is 100 years from that point, their life and their death have both simultaneously existed, all at the same time.

-Basically, though, the precedence is that all points in time exist simultaneously.
+Well, basically, though, the precedence is that all points in time exist simultaneously.

 In other words, my birthday, September 30th, 1968, the moment of my birth still exists as we speak.